sihnat24/InterviewPrepEngine/README.md

 Stack

 - SwiftUI
 - Local JSON data store

+How to Run

+1. Open Xcode
+2. Create a new iOS App project (SwiftUI template)
+3. Replace the generated Swift files with the files in this repository
+4. Add `questions.json` to the project bundle
+5. Run on simulator or device